iamjcastillo/todolist/README.md

 ### Additional Information
+- Poetry:
-Poetry: Manage dependencies and virtual environments with Poetry.
+Manage dependencies and virtual environments with Poetry.
 To install any additional packages, use:
 ```
 poetry add package-name
 ```
+- Docker:
-Docker: Ensure Docker is running before starting the project.
+Ensure Docker is running before starting the project.
+- Python:
+The minimum version to run this project is 3.8.